firegiant/docs/src/content/docs/wix/whatsnew/index.md

 Windows Installer uses GUIDs at the drop of a hat...any hat.
 It's hard to complain because GUIDs are perfect as unique identifiers (it's right in the name).
 But they're definitely awkward and WiX has been on a 20+-year-fight to get rid of them where feasible.
 This year, we got rid of the last "mandatory" GUID: The upgrade code.

 :::note[Well, actually...]
-Upgrade codes in MSI packates aren't _technically_ mandatory, but omitting them is a bad idea.
+Upgrade codes in MSI packages aren't _technically_ mandatory, but omitting them is a bad idea.
 So bad, in fact, that they _are_ mandatory for bundles.
 :::

 The _concept_ of an upgrade code is still needed: MSI and Burn need a way to identify a "family" of product versions that can upgrade each other.
 But now you can use a human-readable string in its `Id` attribute rather than a GUID in an `UpgradeCode` attribute: